-No matter what the weather brings (including themassive nor'easter that's headed to Florida and New England tonight and tomorrow), the one item you won’t leave home without this winter is your coat.
+No matter what the colder months bring, the one item you won’t leave home without is your winter coat.

-If you live down South, where temperatures may only hit 40 degrees, you need something light and breathable that will protect you from the January chill.
-If you live up North, you probably know that a good down coat is the ultimate barrier between you and the harsh winter winds.
+If you live where temperatures may only drop to 40 degrees, you'll need a light and breathable jacket that will protect you from the winter chill.
+However, if you live up North, you probably know that a good down coat is the ultimate barrier between you and the harsh winter winds.

-Unfortunately, whether you are looking for something lightweight or heavy-duty, there are almost too many options on the market.
-To help narrow it down, we've asked editors across the TODAY team, from Florida to New York, to chime in on their favorite winter coats.
+Whether you're looking for something lightweight or heavy-duty, there are almost too many options on the market.
+To help narrow it down, we've asked editors across the TODAY team, to chime in on their favorite winter jackets for women.

 TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 Just so you know, TODAY does have affiliate relationships.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 "This is my favorite jacket.
 It’s lightweight but also super warm.
-But it doesn’t overheat you if it’s not that cold out.
-I wear under a bigger coat for freezing football games and it keeps me nice and warm.
-It's also compact so I can pack into any bag I own.
+Yet, it doesn’t overheat you if it’s not that cold out.
+I wear it under a bigger coat for freezing football games and it keeps me nice and warm.
+It's also compact, so I can pack it into any bag I own.
 Yes, even a purse." — Emi Boscamp, TODAY Food senior editor

 This is also editor Jordan Muto (and her mom's) favorite.